-A line of light spanned the western facade of The Cooper Union building.
-In the third floor architecture studio fluorescent tubes were installed facing outwards in each window.
-The fluorescent tubes were switched on two hours before sunset each day.
-As the light of day gradually decreased the line of light was increasingly visible both from the inside and outside of the building.
-Within the studio light reflected in the glass of the windows and the white walls caused an ambient glow.
-From within the urban context a distinct line of light was seen accentuating the architecture.
+A line of light spanning the western facade of The Cooper Union building on Manhattan, New York.
+In the third floor architecture studio fluorescent tubes are installed facing outwards in each window.
+The fluorescent tubes are switched on two hours before sunset each day.
+As the light of day gradually decreases the line of light becomes increasingly visible both from the inside and outside of the building.
+Within the studio light reflected in the glass of the windows and the white walls causes an ambient glow.
+From within the urban context a distinct line of light is seen accentuating the architecture and its ever-changing light conditions, interior and exterior.